atomone-hub/genesis/CONSTITUTION.md

 ### Article 1.C.
 General Mission and Objectives

-The mission of the Cosmos Hub is to create a new world, enabling permissionless yet secure interactions between the Cosmonauts of Cosmos in the Solar system.
+The mission of the AtomOne Hub is to create a new world, enabling permissionless yet secure interactions between the Cosmonauts of Cosmos in the Solar system.

-The objective of the Cosmos Hub is to provide a classical BFT proof-of-stake multi-token payment and transfer system; and to scale the security of the platform to many applications hosted in other zones via Cosmos Hub ICS.
+The objective of the AtomOne Hub is to provide a classical BFT proof-of-stake multi-token payment and transfer system; and to scale the security of the platform to many applications hosted in other zones via AtomOne Hub ICS.

 ### Article 1.D.
 Cosmonauts

-Every person has the right to become a Cosmonaut and can freely engage on the Cosmos Hub.
-As such, every Cosmonaut has the right to own at least one address on the Cosmos Hub.
+Every person has the right to become a Cosmonaut and can freely engage on the AtomOne Hub.
+As such, every Cosmonaut has the right to own at least one address on the AtomOne Hub.

-Any Cosmonaut can also become a Citizen of the Cosmos Hub by using their address to stake ATOMs toward the Cosmos Hub and participate actively in governance.
+Any Cosmonaut can also become a Citizen of the AtomOne Hub by using their address to stake ATOMs toward the AtomOne Hub and participate actively in governance.
 The status of citizenship is granted in an autonomous manner.

 ### Article 1.E.
-Rights, Liberties, and Obligations in the Cosmos Hub
+Rights, Liberties, and Obligations in the AtomOne Hub

-The Liberty and Property of all Cosmonauts engaging in the Cosmos Hub is hereby guaranteed.
-Any restriction to the Liberty and Property of Citizens on the Cosmos Hub can be done only through the Cosmos Hub's governance.
+The Liberty and Property of all Cosmonauts engaging in the AtomOne Hub is hereby guaranteed.
+Any restriction to the Liberty and Property of Citizens on the AtomOne Hub can be done only through the AtomOne Hub's governance.

-Every Cosmonaut has the right to receive benefits from their engagement in the Cosmos Hub, including rights derived from held or staked ATOMS in line with the provisions of this Constitution.
+Every Cosmonaut has the right to receive benefits from their engagement in the AtomOne Hub, including rights derived from held or staked ATOMS in line with the provisions of this Constitution.

-Every Citizen allows the Governance of the Cosmos Hub to restrict their staked ATOM property by partial or full slashing according to their voting activity.
+Every Citizen allows the Governance of the AtomOne Hub to restrict their staked ATOM property by partial or full slashing according to their voting activity.

 ## Part 2 Governance

 ### Article 2.A.
-The Cosmos Hub Chain
+The AtomOne Hub Chain

-The root hub chain of the Cosmos Hub is uniquely identified by chainid "cosmoshub".
+The root hub chain of the AtomOne Hub is uniquely identified by chainid "cosmoshub".
 This chain commits and executes transactions that serve the following functions: